 Can I Receive Service-Connected Compensation At The Same Time?

-Depending on the circumstances, a veteran can qualify for both service-connected benefits and the non service-connected pension.
+Depending on the circumstances, a veteran can qualify for both service-connected benefits and the non service-connected VA pension.
 But, the VA will pay whichever results in a higher amount of compensation as you cannot collect both of these at the same time even if you are eligible.

 How Do I Apply?